Chart Color Schemes

 Cultural Diversity

-Rossmore is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Rossmore was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Rossmore has a high level of cultural diversity, with 30.9% of its population born overseas and 42.9% speaking a language other than English at home.
-Christianity is the predominant religion in Rossmore, comprising 61.1% of the population.
-However, Islam is overrepresented compared to Greater Sydney, making up 14.1% of Rossmore's population versus 12.9%.
+Christianity is the predominant religion in Rossmore, making up 61.1% of the population.
+Islam is overrepresented compared to Greater Sydney, comprising 14.1% of Rossmore's population versus 12.9%.

 Frequently Asked Questions - Diversity